FDA Could Approve Ecstasy For PTSD, But Not In Colorado Unless Lawmakers Act

-DENVER (CBS4) – The party drug ecstasy is being hailed as a breakthrough treatment for post traumatic stress disorder or PTSD.
+DENVER (CBS4)– The party drug ecstasy is being hailed as a breakthrough treatment for post-traumatic stress disorder.
 The FDA could approve the treatment later this year.
 While FDA-approved drugs are offered automatically in half of the states, Colorado is in the other half that also require state approval.

 Two lawmakers are pushing for that as clinical trials show a 67% success rate even in the most severe cases of PTSD.
-One hundred eighty people have participated in the study so far, including Jon Lubecky, who testified in support of the bill.
+A total of 180 people have participated in the study so far, including Jon Lubecky, who testified in support of the bill.

 Lubecky told state lawmakers he shouldn’t be alive.
 An Army veteran, he returned from Iraq in 2006 with severe post-traumatic stress.